Please ensure Javascript is enabled for purposes of website accessibility

 At a glance

-These bans will commence on 1 September 2024:
+These bans commenced on 1 September 2024:

-• Ban on all plastic film shopping bags and plastic-laminated paper shopping bags
+• Ban on plastic-laminated paper shopping bags

 Plastic barrier bags

-What will be banned?
+What is banned?

-A plastic bag without handles (known as either a ‘produce bag’ or ‘barrier bag’) which is used to contain and protect unpackaged fresh fruit or vegetables, nuts, confectionery, dairy products, meat, poultry or fish.
+A plastic bag without handles (known as either a ‘produce bag’ or ‘barrier bag’) which is used to contain and protect unpackaged produce, nuts and confectionery.

-It does not include plastic sleeves used to package or protect herbs or flowers.
-However, any barrier bag that is used to provide additional protection from leakage from packaging, such as for pre-packed meat, poultry, fish, herbs or flowers, must be AS certified compostable.
+However, any barrier bag that is used to provide additional protection from leakage from packaging, such as for pre-packed meat, poultry, fish (including seafood), herbs or flowers, must be AS certified compostable.

-What won’t be banned?
+What isn’t banned?

 • AS certified compostable bioplastic barrier bags clearly labelled with certification details